andreas-jonsson/vbados/README.md

 * Wheel and 3 button mouse support, using the API from CuteMouse.
   This is currently limited to the VirtualBox/VMware integration, albeit limited PS/2 wheel support is planned.

+* Sending fake keys on wheel movements, i.e. faking wheel scroll support using arrow up/down keys.

-* A companion driver for Windows 3.x that uses this driver (via int33h) instead of accessing the mouse directly, so that Windows 3.x gains some of the features of this driver (like mouse integration in VirtualBox).
+* A companion driver for Windows 3.x (_vbmouse.drv_) that uses this driver (via int33h) instead of accessing the mouse directly, so that Windows 3.x gains some of the features of this driver (like mouse integration in VirtualBox).
-  Wheel doesn't work in Windows 3.x right now.
+  Wheel is not implemented in Windows 3.x right now.

 Note that it does not support serial mice or anything other than PS/2.